Joshuaabeter/Restaurant_Quality_Assessment_Analysis_and_Prediction/README.md

-# Restaurant quality assessment analysisand prediction with Sklearn
+# Restaurant quality assessment analysis and prediction with Sklearn